-In 2018 and 2019, in response to anticipated supply chain constraints and demand forecasts driven by the Truly Hard Seltzer and Twisted Tea brands, the Company began working with certain Distributors on plans to increase Distributor inventories of these brands to ensure that drinker demand can be met during seasonal peaks during the summer months.
-The Company believes distributor inventory as of December 28, 2019 averaged approximately 4 weeks on hand and was at an appropriate level, based on supply chain capacity constraints and inventory requirements to support the forecasted growth.
-The Company expects wholesaler inventory levels in terms of weeks on hand to remain between 3 and 5 weeks for most of 2020.
+Beginning in 2019, primarily as a result of higher than anticipated demand for Truly Hard Seltzer and Twisted Tea brands and supply chain constraints, the Company began to have out of stocks and at times has not been able to fully meet Distributor demand, particularly at seasonal peaks during the summer months.
+In response to these out of stocks, the Company began working with certain Distributors on plans to increase Distributor inventories of packaged inventory of Truly Hard Seltzer and Twisted Tea brands to ensure that drinker demand can be met.
+The Company believes distributor inventory as of December 26, 2020 averaged approximately 5 weeks on hand and was at an appropriate level, based on supply chain capacity constraints and inventory requirements to support the forecasted growth.
+The Company expects wholesaler inventory levels in terms of weeks on hand to be between 3 and 7 weeks for most of 2021.

-Boston Beer has a sales force of approximately 430 people, which the Company believes is one of the largest in the domestic beer industry.
+Boston Beer has a sales force of approximately 515 people, which the Company believes is one of the largest in the domestic beer industry.
 The Company's sales organization is designed to develop and strengthen relations at the Distributor, retailer and drinker levels by providing educational and promotional programs.
 The Company's sales force has a high level of product knowledge and is trained in the details of the brewing and selling processes.
-Sales representatives typically carry samples of the Company's beers, hard seltzers and hard ciders, certain ingredients, such as hops and barley, and other promotional materials to educate wholesale and retail buyers about the quality and taste of the Company's products.
+Sales representatives typically carry samples of the Company's hard seltzers, beers and hard ciders, certain ingredients, and other promotional materials to educate wholesale and retail buyers about the quality and taste of the Company's products.
 The Company has developed strong relationships with its Distributors and retailers, many of which have benefited from the Company's premium pricing strategy and growth.

-The Company also engages in media campaigns - including television, radio, digital and social media, billboards and print.
-These media efforts are complemented by participation in sponsorships, which currently include the National Hockey League, the Boston Red Sox, the Kentucky Derby, the Boston Marathon, local beer festivals, industry-related trade shows and promotional events at local establishments, to the extent permitted under local laws and regulations.
+The Company also engages in media campaigns - including television, digital and social media, radio, billboards and print.
+These media efforts are complemented by participation in sponsorships, which currently include the National Hockey League, the Boston Red Sox, the Boston Marathon, local concert and festivals, industry-related trade shows and promotional events at local establishments, to the extent permitted under local laws and regulations.
 The Company uses a wide array of point-of-sale items (banners, neon signs, umbrellas, glassware, display pieces, signs and menu stands) designed to stimulate impulse sales and continued awareness.